How to Prepare and Use an Accounts Receivable Aging Report

 The purpose of this accounts receivable aging is to show you what receivables must be dealt with more urgently because they've been overdue longer.
 This report is standard with most business accounting software programs, including online systems.

-Rule No. 1 in debt collection is that the longer a debt is owed, the less likely it becomes that you're going to be able to collect it.
+Rule number one in debt collection is that the longer a debt is owed, the less likely it becomes that you're going to be able to collect it.
 Knowing about your customers and their debts is vital to collecting from them.

 How to Use an A/R Aging Report